 A third bus arrived with space for only two extra people, and those people were definitely not us.

 We’d now been standing in the crowd for two and a half hours and I was rapidly losing my optimism.

 Two whole buses arrived at the bus station and they were both half-empty.

 The station attendant fully opened the door for the first time since we’d arrived and a flood of people surged towards the bus.
 I felt as though I could cry when I took that step on board and realised we would make it to Placencia after all.
 I didn’t even care that all of the seats had been taken by locals already, and Dave and I dropped our backpacks in the aisle and sat down on them like the other backpackers were doing.

 “No!” the bus driver yelled at us.
 “No sitting in the aisle.
 Get off the bus!
 Wait for the next one.”

-With a solitary tear running down my cheek, I grabbed my backpack and trudged back into the steaming hot cage of the bus terminal.
+I grabbed my backpack and trudged back into the steaming hot cage of the bus terminal.